IceSkyDev/AppDoc/docs/tools/en/ToolsSet.md

 * Image Format Convert: Supports the conversion of images in a variety of common formats
 * GIF Convert: You can extract image sequences from GIF animations and generate GIF animations from image sequences
 * Image Compare: You can compare two images and view the differences between them
-* HSV Palette: You can view the color palette of the HSV/HSL color space
+* Gradient Palette: You can view the color palette of the HSV/HSL/RGB color space and graysale colors
 * Image Crop: You can divide an image into multiple image blocks by number or size
 * Image Filters: You can add a series of filters to your image
 * Image Watermark: Add text or image watermark to image